Tupolev Tu-95

 The Tupolev Tu-95 (Туполев Ту-95; NATO reporting name: "Bear") is a large, four-engine turboprop-powered strategic bomber and missile platform.
 First flown in 1952, the Tu-95 entered service with the Long-Range Aviation of the Soviet Air Forces in 1956 and was first used in combat in 2015.
 It is expected to serve the Russian Aerospace Forces until at least 2040.

 A development of the bomber for maritime patrol is designated the Tu-142, while a passenger airliner derivative was called the Tu-114.

 The aircraft has four Kuznetsov NK-12 engines with contra-rotating propellers.
-It is the only propeller-powered strategic bomber still in operational use today.
+It is the only turboprop-powered strategic bomber still in operational use today.
 The Tu-95 is one of the loudest military aircraft, particularly because the tips of the propeller blades move faster than the speed of sound.
 Its distinctive swept-back wings are set at an angle of 35°.
-The Tu-95 is the only propeller-driven aircraft with swept wings that has been built in large numbers.
+The Tu-95 is the only propeller-driven aircraft with swept wings built in large numbers.